All Products

 OSSCredentialProvider credentialProvider = new OSSPlainTextAKSKCredentialProvider(ak, sk);

-You can specify the AccessKey pair and security token environment variables to pass access credentials.
-The following sample code provides examples on how to pass access credentials to update the security token.
+You can use an AccessKey pair and an STS token in your code to reference the credentials.
+The following examples show how to update the STS token.

 String ak = "<ALIBABA_CLOUD_ACCESS_KEY_ID>";